Invasion of Poland

-The invasion of Poland, (Note: German: Überfall auf Polen 1939; Russian: вторжение в Польшу, transcription: vtorshenie v Polshshu; Slovak: invázia do Poľska) also known as the September Campaign, (Note: Polish: kampania wrześniowa) Polish Campaign, (Note: Polish: kampania polska; German: Polenfeldzug; also known as Polish Campaign of the Second World War (Polish: kampania polska drugiej wojny światowej)) and Polish Defensive War of 1939 (Note: Polish: wojna obronna 1939 roku) (1 September – 6 October 1939), was a joint attack on the Republic of Poland by Nazi Germany, the Slovak Republic, and the Soviet Union, which marked the beginning of World War II.
-The German invasion began on 1 September 1939, one week after the signing of the Molotov–Ribbentrop Pact between Germany and the Soviet Union, and one day after the Supreme Soviet of the Soviet Union had approved the pact.
-The Soviets invaded Poland on 17 September.
-The campaign ended on 6 October with Germany and the Soviet Union dividing and annexing the whole of Poland under the terms of the German–Soviet Frontier Treaty.
+The invasion of Poland, (Note: Überfall auf Polen 1939; вторжение в Польшу; invázia do Poľska) also known as the September Campaign, (Note: kampania wrześniowa) Polish Campaign, (Note: kampania polska; Polenfeldzug; also known as Polish Campaign of the Second World War (kampania polska drugiej wojny światowej)) and Polish Defensive War of 1939 (Note: wojna obronna 1939 roku) (1 September – 6 October 1939), was a joint attack on the Republic of Poland by Nazi Germany, the Slovak Republic, and the Soviet Union, which marked the beginning of World War II.
+The invasion began on 1 September 1939 when Germany marched into Poland, preceded by the Danzig crisis and by the Molotov–Ribbentrop Pact between Germany and the Soviet Union, which was signed one week before and approved by the Supreme Soviet of the Soviet Union one day before the invasion.
+On 17 September the Soviet Union invaded as well, acting on a secret protocol of the pact, which assigned parts of Poland to them.
+The campaign ended on 6 October with Germany and the Soviet Union dividing the whole of Poland under the terms of the German–Soviet Frontier Treaty.

 The aim of the invasion was to disestablish Poland as a sovereign country, with its citizens destined for extermination.
 German and Slovak forces invaded Poland from the north, south, and west the morning after the Gleiwitz incident.
 As the Wehrmacht advanced, Polish forces withdrew from their forward bases of operation close to the Germany–Poland border to more established defense lines to the east.
 After the mid-September Polish defeat in the Battle of the Bzura, the Germans gained an undisputed advantage.
 Polish forces then withdrew to the southeast where they prepared for a long defence of the Romanian Bridgehead and awaited expected support and relief from France and the United Kingdom.
 On 3 September, based on their alliance agreements with Poland, the United Kingdom and France declared war on Germany; in the end their aid to Poland was very limited.
 France invaded a small part of Germany in the Saar Offensive, and the Polish army was effectively defeated even before the British Expeditionary Force could be transported to continental Europe.